Adel-Ahmed777/Adel-Ahmed777/README.md

 <br>
 Home: Australia 🇦🇺 🙏 ❤️ <br>
 <br>
-I acknowledge the Traditional Custodians and owners of the land on which I walk, work and live.
+I acknowledge the traditional custodians and owners of the land on which I walk, work and live.
 I’d also like to pay my respects to Elders past and present.
 I acknowledge their continuing connection to land, waters and community.🖤‍☀️‍❤️ <br>
 <br>
 Education: Graduated from Western Sydney University with a Bachelor of cyber security and behaviour (Distinction) <br>
 <br>